We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-Over the last 12 months, Barrick Gold's shares have ranged in value from as little as US$18.64 up to US$30.8663.
+Over the last 12 months, Barrick Gold's shares have ranged in value from as little as US$18.2553 up to US$28.7413.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Barrick Gold's is 0.1043.
-This would suggest that Barrick Gold's shares are less volatile than average (for this exchange) – so when the broader market trended up or down, Barrick Gold has bucked the trend.
+The market (NYSE average) beta is 1, while Barrick Gold's is -0.0046.
+This would suggest that Barrick Gold's shares have been inversely-correlated to the average (for this exchange) – so when the broader market trended up or down, Barrick Gold has bucked the trend.

 Barrick Gold overview